-Got boyfriend and great family — But no friends
+Got boyfriend and great family, but no friends

-I am twenty-one and have pretty much no friends or no group of people to hang out with on the weekends.
+I am 21 and have pretty much no friends or no group of people to hang out with on the weekends.
 Otherwise, my life is full and where I want it to be — loving boyfriend, university, family, etc. I have a few (two or three) friends from my youth that I see twice, maybe three times, a year but that is it.
-I'm not a wallflower and love to talk to people about anything - I have lots of interests and go out often, but not with any friends.
+I'm not a wallflower and love to talk to people about anything — I have lots of interests and go out often, but not with any friends.
 What should I do to meet people my age, on campus?
 I want to go out to clubs and bars and movies and the rest with some girl/guyfriends other than family and my boyfriend!
 It's getting lonely.

 Dear No friends!,

 Making friends may look easy, but as you've found out, it's not so simple.
 It may be easy to make casual acquaintances, but to really develop a friendship takes time and mutual effort.
 For some people, making new friends, or sustaining existing relationships, can seem even harder to do when part of a romantic duo.